What is Intermetatarsal Bursitis

 Diagnosis is usually based or symptoms and a complete assessment of your foot and ankle.

-At the Foot an Ankle Centre we are able to provide additional information about the presence of a neuroma with ultrasound imaging.
+At the Foot an Ankle Centre we are able to provide additional information about the presence of intermetatarsal bursitis with ultrasound imaging.

-Typically a a bursa similar to a neuroma will present as a compressible mass between the web space as shown in the picture above and the video below.
+Typically bursitis, similar to a neuroma, will present as a compressible mass between the web space as shown in the picture above and the video below.
+Generally an enlarged bursa will be more compressible than a neuroma

 Treatment of a Intermetarsal bursitis